d6t/d6t-python/blogs/top10-mistakes-coding.md

 1. You are tempted to dump all files into one directory
 2. You write code that runs top-bottom instead of DAGs
 3. You don't modularize your code
+4. Difficult to debug
-4. Code and output gets mixed in one file
+5. Code and output gets mixed in one file
-5. They don't version control well
+6. They don't version control well

 It feels easy to get started but scales poorly.